ThanujMaligi/Amazon-Web-Services-AWS-Using-PCA/README.md

-**So here is the overview of this project**
-__USING MATLAB__
+## 🌟 Overview of the Project

+This project demonstrates how to **import, process, and analyze data** using MATLAB, focusing on **Principal Component Analysis (PCA)** for dimensionality reduction.

-Import data from an Excel spreadsheet, process it, and perform a Principal Component Analysis (PCA) to reduce the dimensionality of the data.
-The script starts by setting up the import options for the spreadsheet, specifying the sheet, data range, column names, and variable types.
-It imports the data from "Book2" of the Excel file and ensures that numerical variables (such as sales, quantity, discount, and profit) are normalized to a range between 0 and 1 for uniformity.
-Afterward, categorical variables (like order ID and country) are converted to categorical data types for easier handling.
+The data is imported from an **Excel spreadsheet** (`Book2`), with the import options specifying the sheet name, data range, column names, and variable types.
+Numerical variables such as sales, quantity, discount, and profit are normalized to a range of `0 to 1` for uniformity.
+Categorical variables like order ID and country are converted to `categorical data types` for easier handling.

-Once the data is imported, normalized, and categorized, the script proceeds to compute the covariance matrix of the numerical variables.
-PCA is performed by calculating the eigenvalues and eigenvectors of the covariance matrix, which represent the directions of maximum variance in the data.
-The eigenvalues are sorted in descending order, and the top two eigenvectors (principal components) are selected to form a feature vector.
-The centered data (after subtracting the mean) is projected onto these principal components, reducing the dimensionality.
-The script then visualizes the recast data in a scatter plot along the two principal components.
-Additionally, a loading plot is generated to show how each original variable (sales, quantity, discount, and profit) contributes to the first two principal components, allowing for easier interpretation of the data.
+After importing and preparing the data, the script computes the **covariance matrix** of the numerical variables.
+PCA is performed by calculating **eigenvalues** and **eigenvectors** from the covariance matrix.
+The eigenvalues are sorted in descending order to determine the **principal components**, and the top two eigenvectors are selected for dimensionality reduction.
+The centered data (mean-subtracted) is then projected onto these principal components.

+For visualization, a **scatter plot** is generated to display the data along the first two principal components.
+Additionally, a **loading plot** highlights how the original variables (sales, quantity, discount, profit) contribute to the principal components, enabling easier interpretation of the results.

+---

+🎯 This project offers a comprehensive demonstration of **data preprocessing** and **dimensionality reduction**, making it a valuable tool for analyzing real-world datasets.